nicoolas25/tennis/README.markdown

 ### Serializers

 You can provide a Proc for the loader and/or the dumper keywords.
-The dumper will be used when
+The dumper will be used when calling `MyClass.execute(message)` receiving the `message` as argument.
+It should return a string.
+The loader will be used when the message is poped from the RabbitMQ queue.

 ``` ruby
 class MyClass